taingy-srun/personal-hobby-project/README.md

 This project is about the operations on albums and songs of my favorite K-POP band called `BLACKPINK`.

-This project was built by using:
+This project was built by using MEAN stack

-    1. MongoDB database
+1. MongoDB
 2. Angular
 3. Express
 4. Node.js

 ## To startup the project: